StevenDixonDev/TinyER/Readme.md

 This is an attempt to reconstruct some of the functionality of express.js.
 I make no guaranty that this will work 100%.
 I also am not trying to make a 1 to 1 replica of express so some functionality is removed.

-> Trying to create a small version of something you are using is a great way to understand it.
+> "Trying to create a small version of something you are using is a great way to understand it."

 ## What does express do?